jennashea/flask-example/README.md

 - /<int:number>/prime will display only prime numbers in that range

 There are many ways to achieve this, I just want to see how you would approach the problem.

 Feel free to show multiple ways but you can also just leave one which is the best in your opinion.

 Consider performance and scalability.

 This will give us a base to talk about and maybe remove need to ask certain questions entirely.

 Extra points for creating a Dockerfile.

+Added Dockerfile, theoretically would work if I set up a container